ISDuBA/ISDuBA/docs/setup.md

 # Import advisories
 Import some advisories into the database via the bulk importer:
 - host: host from where you download your advisories from
-- advisories_to_import: location to download your advisories from (An example would be the results of the csaf_downloader, located in localhost) From the repositories main directory:
+- /path/to/advisories/to/import: location to download your advisories from (An example would be the results of the csaf_downloader, located in localhost) From the repositories main directory:
 ```
-./cmd/bulkimport/bulkimport -database bsi -user bsi -password bsi -host localhost /path/to/advisories/to/import
+./cmd/bulkimport/bulkimport -database isdubad -user isdubad -password isdubad -host localhost /path/to/advisories/to/import
 ```

 # Example use of `isdubad`